 " At Campsix, I get to apply the learnings I've gathered from each experience to help founders flourish.
-Through an iterative process of defining objectives and tackling projects, I am committed to transforming the landscape of women in business, by designing a process that supports each entrepreneur no matter where they are along the continuum. "
+Through an iterative process of defining objectives and tackling projects, I am committed to supporting each entrepreneur no matter where they are along the continuum. "

 SARAH REILLY ENGEL, FOUNDER

 The long story of my personal journey begins and ends with a passion for startups.
 I founded Campsix in 2013 because I strongly believe that no startup should fail, and that with the right resources and the willingness to learn, founders can truly scale successful businesses.

 With over 17 years of experience, Sarah has been a part of the ‘start-up’ culture since the infamous dot com era.
 Venturing cross-country to San Francisco in 2000, Sarah left New York after a 2 year role in Product Marketing and Equity Research at investment firm Donaldson, Lukfin & Jenrette and took on a Research Associate position at Red Herring Magazine, leading startup evaluations, editorial picks for Top Private Companies’ and C-level panels for Venture Market events.
 When Red Herring folded, Sarah assisted two brilliant women founders at venture backed beauty brand startup, Passport Cosmetics.